hoppersroppers/roadmap/training/fundamentals.md

 # Roppers Academy Computing Fundamentals

-This is the flagship course of the Ropeprs Academy site.
+This is the flagship course of the Roppers Academy site.
 Even if this stuff is the fundamentals there is rarely a reason you would have to learn them in your day job.

 Complete the sections here which cover Hardware, Operating Systems, Windows Internals, and Linux Internals.